pauldu1/Diamond-Price-Prediction-in-SAS/README.md

 <p align="center">
 <img src=images/model1_evaluation1.jpg alt="Your image title" width="450" />
 </p>
 It suggests that predicted price fits the actual price well overall.
-However, it involves in a large range of outliers although they are very few.
-To see the residuals, we plot it in the histogram.
+However, it involves in a large range of outliers.

 ```
 ODS GRAPHICS ON;